 Pleasant Valley/Lakeshore Trailhead and Water Access

-With the completion of the Oracle Campus across Lakeshore Boulevard, and the proposed upgrades to the Country Club Creek Trail across Pleasant Valley, the parkland and Trail at Pleasant Valley and Lakeshore Boulevard will become more heavily used than ever before.
-As shown in the TTF-created Southeast Shores Masterplan, a trailhead will create a gathering space for people to meet, as well as a water access point to interact with the water and nature, while protecting sensitive shoreline habitat.
+With the completion of the Oracle Campus across Lakeshore Boulevard and the proposed upgrades to the Country Club Creek Trail across Pleasant Valley, the parkland and Trail at Pleasant Valley and Lakeshore Boulevard will become more heavily used.
+As shown in the TTC-created Southeast Shores Masterplan, a trailhead will create a gathering space for people to meet and a water access point to interact with the water and nature while protecting sensitive shoreline habitat.

 Bridge Study: Holly/Lakeshore Peninsula